 \subsection{Power Consumption and Battery Life}

-Power consumption measurements would provide an estimation of how long wearable devices built using VibraForge would function before recharging was necessary (DR6).
+Power consumption measurements provide an estimation of how long wearable devices would function before recharging was needed (DR5).
 Power consumption was measured using a bench power supply with a real-time measurement of voltage, current, and power.
 When only the control unit was connected, it consumed $106$ mA current.
 When multiple vibration units were connected to the control unit, each vibration unit consumed $2.5$ mA when idle.
 When a vibration unit was activated, the actuator consumed $150$ mA.
 Therefore, for a vibrotactile arm display with one control unit and two full chains of vibration units ($16x2)$, the idle current would be $186$ mA and a $500$ mAh LiPo battery would last $2.69$ hours.
-Even in extreme situations such as multimedia entertainment, running two actuators consistently would consume $486$ mA, leading to $1.03$ hours of operating time.
-For a larger system with four chains of vibration units ($16x4$), the idle current would be $266$ mA, so a $8200$ mAh LiPo battery would last $30.83$ hours.
-In an extreme situation where eight actuators were continuously activated, the overall current would be $1460$ mA and the battery would last $5.62$ hours.
+Even in extreme use cases such as multimedia entertainment, continually running two actuators would consume $486$ mA, leading to $1.03$ hours of operating time.
+For a larger system with four chains of vibration units ($16x4$), the idle current would be $266$ mA, with a $8200$ mAh LiPo battery lasting $30.83$ hours.
+In an extreme situation with eight actuators continuously activated, the overall current would be $1460$ mA and the battery would last $5.62$ hours.